rcl-ssl/docs/installations/web-servers.md

 - **PKCS#12** (.pfx or .p12) - this is a single file that contains the primary certificate and intermediate certificate files.
 It also contains the private key and may also be password protected.
 This is an archive file and uses the '.pfx' or '.p12' file extension.

+{: .information }
-**All of the above certificate files are provided in the RCL portal in the 'Details' page for the Certificate.**
+All of the above certificate files are provided in the RCL SSL Portal in the 'Details' page for the Certificate.

 ## Installing the Certificate Files